ibm-developer/generator-ibm-cloud-enablement/README.md

 File  | Purpose
 ---       | ---
-Dockerfile | Configuration file for the run container. docker-compose.yml | Configuration for the run container *if requiresDockerCompose option is true* Dockerfile-tools | Configuration file for the tools container docker-compose-tools.yml | Configuration file for the tool container, *if requiresDockerCompose option is true* Jenkinsfile | Groovy script used in conjunction with deploying to Cloud Foundry chart/* | Folder containing all the Helm yaml files required to deploy to Kubernetes cli-config.yml | Yaml file containing mappings for various commands, files, and settings, utilized by the cli commands
+Dockerfile | Configuration file for the run container. docker-compose.yml | Configuration for the run container *if services option is added* Dockerfile-tools | Configuration file for the tools container docker-compose-tools.yml | Configuration file for the tool container, *if services option is added* Jenkinsfile | Groovy script used in conjunction with deploying to Cloud Foundry chart/* | Folder containing all the Helm yaml files required to deploy to Kubernetes cli-config.yml | Yaml file containing mappings for various commands, files, and settings, utilized by the cli commands